 What You Can Do: We recommend that you remain vigilant against incidents of identity theft and fraud by reviewing your credit reports/account statements for suspicious activity and to detect errors.
 If you discover any suspicious or unusual activity on your accounts, please promptly contact the financial institution or company.
 We have provided additional information below, which contains more information about steps you can take to help protect yourself against fraud and identity theft.

-For More Information: Should you have any questions or concerns, please contact us at 1-800-939-4170, between the hours of 9 AM - 9 PM EST, Monday through Friday, excluding US Holidays.
+For More Information: Should you have any questions or concerns, please contact our dedicated assistance line which can be reached at 1-888-871-1552 Monday through Friday, 9am - 9pm Eastern Time, excluding US holidays.

 Sincerely,